MustaphaAgboola/hng-task2/README.md

 ## INTRODUCTION

-This API allows you manage name by providing endpoints for creating, finding, updating and delete names.
+This API allows you manage name by providing endpoints for creating, reading, updating and delete names.

 ## BASE URL